Pitbulls are dangerous dogs – In numbers.

 So, is there any way a decent person would deny that Pitbulls ARE dangerous dogs?
 No, there isn’t.

-Well, those numbers may be Even higher
+Important – Those numbers may be Much, Much higher

 The U.S.A. does not have standardized legislation regarding dangerous animals from state to state.
 Also, dog bite injuries aren’t reportable, according to CDC Centers for Disease Control guidance, so such data are captured inconsistently, probably underestimating the magnitude of this problem.